Chronos2500/InAppSafariKit/README.md

 -   `preferredControlTintColor`: `nil`
 -   `modalPresentationStyle`: `.fullScreen`

+For a detailed example, [see the project in the Examples folder](Examples/InAppSafariKitExample/InAppSafariKitExample/ContentView.swift).

 ### Customization

 You can customize the settings and presentation animation of `SFSafariViewController` using the `.OpenURLInAppSafari()` modifier.